Queensway Tunnel: Planning and construction

 The first tunnel under the River Mersey was for the Mersey Railway in 1886.
 The first tunnel crossing was proposed in 1825, and again in 1827.
 A report in 1830 rejected the road tunnel due to concerns about building damage.

-During the 1920s there were concerns about the long queues of cars and lorries at the Mersey Ferry terminal, so once royal assent to a parliamentary bill was received, construction of the first Mersey road tunnel started in 1925, to a design by consulting engineer Sir Basil Mott.
+During the 1920s there were concerns about the long queues of cars and lorries at the Mersey Ferry terminal, so once royal assent for the Mersey Tunnel Act 1925 (15 & 16 Geo.
+5. c. cx) was received, construction of the first Mersey road tunnel started in 1925, to a design by consulting engineer Sir Basil Mott.
 Mott supervised the construction in association with John Brodie, who, as City Engineer of Liverpool, had co-ordinated the feasibility studies made by consultant Engineers Mott, Hay and Anderson.
 The main contractor was Edmund Nuttall.

 In 1928 the two pilot tunnels met to within less than 25 mm.
 Construction work continued, and in 1930 Brian Colquhoun was appointed Resident Engineer.
 From 1933 to 1936 Colquhoun was redesignated Resident Engineer-in-Charge.

 More than 1.2 million tons of rock, gravel, and clay were excavated; some of it was used to build Otterspool Promenade.
 Of the 1,700 men who worked on the tunnel during the nine years of its construction, 17 were killed.